Wangxiaoyue-lab/.github/profile/README.md

 ### 🌠Pipeline
 - 👁PICASSO: the code base of single cell omics
 - 🦕VINCI: the code base of bulk omics
+- ⛓VEGA-kit: the code for genomic analysis including annotation, function, sequence and motif analysis
 - 👴FISHER: the code base of statistics and machine learning

 ### 🏗Infrastructure